 Liquor Drink Tax

 Kansas imposes a 10 percent Liquor Drink Tax on the sale of drinks containing alcoholic liquor by clubs, caterers, or drinking establishments.
+The 10 percent Liquor Drink Tax is also imposed on the acquisition cost of alcoholic liquor used in free samples offered by clubs and drinking establishments.
+(See Notice 13-09.)
 A club, caterer, or drinking establishment (including farm wineries, microbreweries, and microdistilleries also licensed as a drinking establishment selling to customers for on-premises consumption) must also:

 - Have a liquor license issued by the Division of Alcoholic Beverage Control